franciscoadasme/psique/README.md

 ## Usage

-PSIQUE executable expects a PDB file containing a protein structure, and it outputs a new PDB with the information of the protein secondary structure set in the header:
+PSIQUE executable expects a PDB file containing a protein structure, and outputs a new PDB with the information of the protein secondary structure set in the header:

 ```sh
 psique 1crn.pdb